MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Industry.md

 ---
-title: Industry in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: Industry in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Parent level of the industry classification which contains an ID and name.
 author: cdm-publisher
 ms.service: common-data-model